What does the Statelessness Index assess?

 The country data is collated and analysed centrally by two members of the ENS Secretariat, who individually assess and benchmark each country’s performance under each question in the survey against the norms and good practice identified.
 They then discuss and agree a final assessment for each subtheme and an explanation for this, which is shared and agreed with the country expert before publication in the Index.

 There are of course limitations to the Index.
-It is intended to provide an indicative assessment to help monitor and compare state law, policy and practice on statelessness.
+It is intended to provide an indicative assessment to help monitor and compare State law, policy, and practice on statelessness.
 The assessment categories are intentionally broad, recognising that it is not an exact science.
 Country experts were selected for their expertise and ability to research and provide accurate data.
-However, they had to work within a relatively limited timeframe and budget, and in some cases, little data or information on statelessness was available at national level.
-In all countries, a second country expert reviewed and verified the data, to increase validity.
+However, they have to work within a relatively limited timeframe and budget, and in some cases, little data or information on statelessness is available at national level.
+In all countries, a second country expert reviews and verifies the data, to increase validity.
 Alongside the final country analysis and assessment, the raw data is available to download for transparency and to provide more detailed information for those with a specific technical or research interest.
 Please contact us if you would like to discuss any aspect of the Index in more detail.